moutafatino/c-beginner-projects/README.md

 # C Beginner Projects

-This repository contains a collection of simple C projects that I created while learning the language.
+This repository contains a collection of C projects that I created while learning.

 Each project is self-contained in its own directory and includes its own build files and source code.